 Lorlatinib has moderate influence on the ability to drive and use machines.
-Caution should be
+Caution should be exercised when driving or operating machines as patients may experience CNS effects (see section 4.8).

 4.8 Undesirable effects

 Summary of the safety profile